New report: How consumer organisations can maximise their impact in digital finance policy-making

 1. Build on existing foundations

-When looking at how to influence the digital financial services space, consumer organisations should look at how they can build on their existing networks, expertise and skills.
+To influence the digital financial services space, consumer organisations should look at how they can build on their existing networks, expertise and skills.

 2. Foster institutional structures and processes